kingaa/sbied/prep/preparation.md

 [Download **Rtools** from CRAN](http://cran.r-project.org/bin/windows/Rtools/) and install it.
 When installing **Rtools**, it is sufficient to choose the “Package authoring installation” option.
-Also during the installation, you must tick the "edit system PATH” box.
+Also during the installation, **you must tick the "edit system PATH" box**.

 ***It is critical that you install these programs before the course starts!***